Euvad/bookingroom/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is my first project with react context, i still have to learn alot and the project if far from a true clean code.
+This project is my first project with react context, i still have to learn alot and the project is far from a true clean code.

 ## Available Scripts